-ADVANCED MUSIC THEORY 05304 9-12 1 SEM .5 credit
+ADVANCED MUSIC THEORY 05304

 Advanced music theory is a course in the basic structures of harmony, rhythm, and melody.
 Working knowledge of the treble and bass clef, and the ability to read music are required, therefore, either choral or band experience is strongly recommended.
 This course is designed to be an entry-level college class.